san6688/react-sample-proj/README.md

-This Sample To-Do Task React project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To-Do Task React project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Description
 React demo app which covers basic functionality of React js along with react router and redux for state management.